Phrogz/SLAXML/README.md

 * Unescapes named XML entities (`&lt; &gt; &amp; &quot; &apos;`) and numeric entities (e.g. `&#10;`) in attributes and text nodes (but—properly—not in comments or CDATA).
 Properly handles edge cases like `&#38;amp;`.
 * Optionally ignore whitespace-only text nodes (as appear when indenting XML markup).
 * Includes a DOM parser that is a both a convenient way to pull in XML to use as well as a nice example of using the streaming parser.
-* Adds only a single `SLAXML` key to the environment; there is no spam of utility functions polluting the global namespace.
+* Does not add any keys to the global namespace.

 ## Usage
-    require 'slaxml'
+    local SLAXML = require 'slaxml'

     local myxml = io.open('my.xml'):read()